-Mobile payments – you’ve heard the term over and over, but what exactly does it mean?
-Not only are there a number of ways your customers could be using their mobile devices to give payments, you as a business owner could be leveraging mobile devices to accept them as well.
+According to Forbes, “mobile payments are increasingly being used by U.S. shoppers as customers become more comfortable with the technology.”
+Not only are there a number of ways your customers could be using their mobile devices to give payments, but you as a business owner could be leveraging mobile devices to accept them as well.

-According to countless resources, mobile is the direction the payment technology space is heading.
-Whether you’re already in the loop or have some catching up to do, it pays to know exactly how mobile technologies will be impacting your business, or potentially already are!
+As stated by countless resources, mobile is the direction the payment technology space is heading.
+It pays to know exactly how mobile technologies will be impacting your business, or potentially already are.

-This post will walk you through how your customers are using mobile to give payments, how you can accept payments using mobile technology, what sorts of features to look for in a mobile solution, and some exciting statistics about the future of payment tech.
+This blog will walk you through how your customers are using mobile credit card processing, how you can accept payments using mobile technology, what sorts of features to look for in a mobile solution, and some exciting statistics about the future of payment technology.

 Apple Pay/Google Wallet